How do you define success?

 - 145 or higher: genius or near genius

-High IQ scores are often associated with Albert Einstein, who had an IQ score between 160 and 190.
-But with that said, the highest IQ on record is between 250 and 300, scored by William James Sidis.
+High IQ scores are often associated with world famous scientist Albert Einstein, who had an IQ score between 160 and 190.
+However, the highest IQ on record is between 250 and 300, scored by the lesser known William James Sidis.

 How IQ Impacts Success